Skip to Content

 There is also a tall waterfall that you can hike down to the bottom of.
 It’s probably 10 flights of stairs to the bottom, and then back up again.
 But it’s very pretty and worth hiking at least part of the way down.

-a dad, daughter and guide admire the plants and trees along the path in tenorio volcano national park
+A dad, daughter and guide admire the plants and trees along the path in tenorio volcano national park

 We saw turtles, butterflies, some colorful birds and a few monkeys scampering in the trees but otherwise this was more of a scenery hike.
 This doesn’t mean it wasn’t enjoyable.
 We liked the challenge the trail presented and we saw interesting things.